Dipak-Kalaskar077/Ansible/README.md

 1) Simple and easy to use

-Ansible uses simple and easy-to-learn language (YAML) to define Playbook, Which makes it easy for everyone to use
+Ansible uses simple and easy-to-learn language (YAML) to define Playbook, Which makes it easy for everyone to use, even those with little
 2) Agentless Architecture
 3) Configuration Management
 4) Scalability